A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Related Work

-\textbf{Safety-Aligned LLMs} Safety-aligned LLMs are designed to produce outputs that match human preferences and ethics \cite{ziegler2019fine, solaiman2021process, korbak2023pretraining}.
+Safety-aligned LLMs are designed to produce outputs that match human preferences and ethics \cite{ziegler2019fine, solaiman2021process, korbak2023pretraining}.
 Existing safety alignment measures can be implemented at the data and training method levels.
-The data level includes pre-training data filtering \cite{xu2020recipes, welbl2021challenges, wang2022exploring}, which filters out potential unsafe texts in the data through heuristics or classifiers.
+The data level includes pre-training data filtering \cite{xu2020recipes, welbl2021challenges, wang2022exploring}, which filters out potential unsafe texts in the data through heuristics or text classifiers.
 Training methods mainly include Supervised Fine-Tuning (SFT) \cite{wu2021recursively} and Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training, touvron2023llamachat}.
 For instance, OpenAI committed six months to guarantee the safety of their pre-trained GPT-4 model \cite{christiano2017deep, stiennon2020learning, ouyang2022training, bai2022training, OpenAI-4} through RLHF and other safety mitigation techniques before its deployment.
-Although human alignment techniques show potential and contribute to the feasible implementation of LLMs, recent discoveries of 'jailbreaks' indicate that even the aligned LLMs can occasionally produce unwanted outputs in certain scenarios \cite{kang2023exploiting, hazell2023large, shen2023anything}.
+Despite the potential of human alignment techniques for LLMs, recent 'jailbreak' discoveries suggest that even aligned LLMs can sometimes generate undesired outputs in certain scenarios \cite{kang2023exploiting, hazell2023large, shen2023anything}.
 Our work aims to guide the development of safer and more reliable LLMs by examining their defensive capabilities against generalized jailbreak prompts.